Null Hypothesis Significance Testing

 [1] 1.125856e-22

-Let’s overlay our observed sample statistic onto the graph of the sampling distribution for the null hypothesis, with the rejection regions marked.
+Let’s overlay our observed sample statistic onto the graph of the standardized sampling distribution for the null hypothesis, with the rejection regions marked.
 Our observed statistic (i.e., the difference in WTP between the two conditions) is 9.8 standard errors away from the null hypothesis and is represented by the pink line on the graph.
 This observed sample statistic is well outside the threshold for what we’d expect to observe if the null hypothesis is true.
 Therefore, it is highly unlikely that the true difference in WTP between the two conditions is 0.
-That is, the null hypothesis should be rejected.
+And thus, the null hypothesis should be rejected.

 Type I and Type II errors